haydenhw/emr-project3/README.md

 - I'm going to start by focusing on the columnar index because I've already spent some time thinking about it and working with it

+- As per conversation with the class, I'll initially focus on columns 'url_host_name', 'url_path', and 'url_host_tld'

 - If someone would like to get started working the main index and share their work here,  please feel free

 - TODO: add more goals